Phillip-England/xerus/README.md

 ```

 ## Hot Reload
-Go ahead and update the `scripts` of your `package.json` for hot reload:
+Go ahead and update the `scripts` section of your `package.json` for hot reload:
 ```json
   "scripts": {
     "dev": "bun --hot run ./index.ts",